Stonebwoy

-Livingstone Etse Satekla (born 5 March 1988), better known by his stage name Stonebwoy, is a Ghanaian Afropop, dancehall and reggae musician.
+Livingstone Etse Satekla (Born 5 March 1988), better known by his stage name Stonebwoy, is a Ghanaian Afropop, Afro-dancehall and reggae musician from Ashaiman, Accra.

 He is the CEO of Burniton Music Group.
-He won the Best International Act: Africa category at the 2015 BET Awards and Artist of the Year at the 2015 Ghana Music Awards.
+He won the Best International Act: Africa category at the 2015 BET Awards and Artiste of the Year at the 2015 and 2024 Ghana Music Awards.
 He is also a recipient of two Billboard plaques.
+Stonebwoy received the Golden Club plaque from Boomplay after surpassing 100 million streams on the platform.
 He has been described as the king of reggae and dance hall in Africa.
 Stonebwoy is also an actor, having appeared in the movies Happy Death Day and My name is Ramadan.
 He is a global ambassador for sanitation.
 In September 2019, he was made the brand ambassador for Voltic Natural Mineral Water.
 He is the brand ambassador of Tecno mobile in Ghana.

-In 2022, he signed unto Universal Music Group’s Def Jam Recordings, and it's flagship Def Jam Recordings Africa.
-He’s poised to make three albums under the label.
+In 2022, he signed to Universal Music Group's Def Jam Recordings, and its flagship Def Jam Recordings Africa, to release his fifth studio album 5Th Dimension (2023), which debuted number eight(8) on Billboard Reggae Albums Charts.
+He is commissioned to make three albums under the label.

 Life and music career

-Stonebwoy pronounced "stoneboy" was born in Ashaiman in the Greater Accra region of Ghana and began making music in his early school days.
-He realized his talents and abilities as a lyricist and scriptwriter at an early age, remembering writing and acting drama pieces as far back as the fourth year in primary school.
+Etse was born in Ashaiman in the Greater Accra region of Ghana and began making music in his early school days.
+He realized his talents and abilities as a lyricist and scriptwriter at an early age, remembering writing and acting drama pieces as far back as his fourth year in primary school.

-He studied at Methodist Day Secondary School the same year with rapper Sarkodie where he obtained his high school certificate.
-He continued his tertiary education at University of Professional Studies to earn a degree in marketing in 2013.
+He obtained his high school certificate at Tema Methodist Day Secondary School and later enrolled at the University of Professional Studies to pursue a degree in Marketing, in 2013.
+However, he cut short his studies to focus on his music.

-Satekla is married to Louisa Ansong Satekla, with two children.
-Louisa is a dentist.
+In June 2024, Stonebwoy graduated with a degree in public administration from the Ghana Institute of Management and Public Administration (GIMPA).
+In September 2024, Stonebwoy returned to GIMPA for a Master of Arts programme in International Public Relations and Diplomacy.

+His fifth studio album 5th Dimension, was released on 28 April 2023.
+It debuted No. 8 on Billboard Reggae Albums Charts.

+His most recent release was on 24 September 2024, and is a single titled "Jejereje."
+The song's title translates from local parlance to “one's cup of tea,” implying that a person's actions shape their fate.His most recent release was on 24 September 2024, and is a single titled "Jejereje."
+The song's title translates from local parlance to “one's cup of tea,” implying that a person's actions shape their fate.
+In July 2025, Stonebwoy performed at the Reeds Festival in Switzerland, delivering a high-energy set and sharing a message of gratitude with fans.